chenchenxiaoguaiwu/SIFFNet/README.md

 # SIFFNet

-SIFFNet is a Python 3 software package designed for suppressing the complex noise in DAS-VSP seismic data.
+SIFFNet is a network model based on Python 3.9, designed to remove the complex noise of DAS-VSP.

 ## Simple installation from pypi.org